 But isn’t hydrogen a colorless gas?

 Yes, hydrogen is an invisible gas.
-So, somewhat confusingly and despite their colorful descriptions, there is no visible difference between the different types of hydrogen.
+Thus, incongruously, and in spite of their vivid characterizations, there is no discernible distinction between the various forms of hydrogen.

 The H2 color rainbow